Dilated cardiomyopathy: Surgical treatment

 In patients with advanced disease who are refractory to medical therapy, heart transplantation may be considered.
-For these people, 1-year survival approaches 90% and over 50% survive greater than 20 years.
+For these people, 1-year survival approaches 90% and over 50% survive more than 20 years.

 Epidemiology

 Although the disease is more common in African-Americans than in Caucasians, it may occur in any patient population.

 Research directions

 Therapies that support reverse remodeling have been investigated, and this may suggests a new approach to the prognosis of cardiomyopathies (see ventricular remodeling).

 Animals

 In some types of animals, both a hereditary and acquired version of dilated cardiomyopathy has been documented.

 Dogs

 Dilated cardiomyopathy is a heritable disease in some dog breeds, including the Boxer, Dobermann, Great Dane, Irish Wolfhound, and St Bernard.
 Treatment is based on medication, including ACE inhibitors, loop diuretics, and phosphodiesterase inhibitors.